A Guide to the County of Worcestershire, Naturally

 England’s Most Vegan-Friendly County?

-Maybe it’s something in the Malvern water, but many people in Worcestershire are vegan, and therefore the county is home to many farm sanctuaries, where abused and neglected creatures live out their lives in peace, cared for by loving volunteers.
-All struggle financially, so support them by either setting up a giving account (anonymous if preferred) at Charities Aid Foundation.
+Maybe it’s something in the Malvern water, but Worcestershire seems to have a higher ratio of vegans than other counties, and is also home to many farm sanctuaries, where neglected and abused creatures live out their lives in peace, cared for by dedicated volunteers.

 Or sign up at easyfundraising (nominate your chosen sanctuary, then anytime you buy from participating shops or services, they donate a portion of profits, at no cost to you (loyalty points are not affected):